 1) Declutter your home

-Removal quotes are based on volume so the more you take with the more you'll pay.
-Be brutal - if you haven't used something in the last two years it's unlikely you'll do so in the future.
+Removal quotes are based on volume so the more you take with you the more you'll pay.
+Be brutal - if you haven't used something in the past two years it's unlikely you'll do so in the future.

 2) Book as early as you can

 Providers often charge more for late bookings as they know you've got less room for manoeuvre.
 Book moving services in plenty of time, particularly conveyancing as the full process can take between eight and 12 weeks from the time you instruct a property solicitor to completion.